 What’s new: Wednesday marked the first full day of classes at Stoneman Douglas High School in Parkland.
 NBA star Dwyane Wade stopped by to tell students he was inspired by how they’ve handled the tragedy.

-Many of the students have confronted state and congressional lawmakers, demanding a ban on assault weapons similar to the one used to kill their friends and teachers.
+Many of the students have confronted state and federal lawmakers, demanding a ban on weapons similar to the gun used to kill their friends and teachers.

 What’s next: Stoneman Douglas students say they will continue the fight to ban assault rifles.
 “I’ll definitely be speaking out still until changes are made,’ Senior Demitri Hoth said.

 On March 14, exactly one month after the gunman killed 17 people at the school, students across the country will walk out for 17 minutes in support of the Stoneman Douglas students.